What is Osteopathy?

 Osteopathy offers Holistic Approach to Treatment

 One of the great strengths of osteopathic treatment is the unique way it combines more conventional medical approaches to diagnosis and treatment while still maintaining a holistic patient centered focus that aims to treat the patient as an individual.
-An osteopath will use their hands as the primary tool in both assessment and treatment and use a wide variety of manual therapy technique including high-velocity thrusts, muscle and fascial stretching technique and soft tissue massage.
+An osteopath will use their hands as the primary tool in both assessment and treatment and use a wide variety of manual therapy techniques including high-velocity thrusts, muscle and fascial stretching techniques and soft tissue massage.
 At Back to Active our osteopath is also highly skilled in Exercise Prescription, Medical Acupuncture and in Kinesiology tape application which may also be used as part of your treatment.

 Osteopathy and Sport

 An osteopath can not only treat sporting injuries but can also help improve performance in sport.
 Using their knowledge of diagnosis and highly developed palpatory skills they can help to restore structural balance, improve joint mobility and reduce adhesions and soft tissue restrictions that can improve performance and help prevent injury.
-Osteopaths were part of the London Olympics central medical and inter-disciplinary physical therapies team and many elite level sports people and teams are now osteopathic treatment more and more as part of their training programs.
+Osteopaths were part of the London Olympics central medical and inter-disciplinary physical therapies team and many elite level sports people and teams are now using osteopathic treatment more and more as part of their training programs.

 Is Osteopathy Safe?

 Osteopathy is extremely safe.
-It is estimated that between 1 in 50,000 and 1 in 100,000 patients will suffer a reaction to osteopathic treatment that is serious enough to require further medical treatment that does not resolve in 48 hours.
+It is estimated that between 1 in 50,000 and 1 in 100,000 patients will suffer a reaction to osteopathic treatment that is serious enough to require further medical treatment or that does not resolve in 48 hours.

 Due to the physical nature of the treatment, it is not unusual to sometimes feel slightly stiff or sore for the first day or two after treatment.
 Your osteopath will explain any likely reactions during your treatment and if you have any concerns it is important to contact your osteopath.